archammar/Solar-radiation-prediction-for-office-tower-using-machine-learning/README.md

 ## Instructions
 1. The data folder contains the simulation data used to build the machine learning models.
+2. The grasshopper folder contains Rhino file corresponding to the new scenarios and grasshopper file for making the predictions.
-2. The pretrained models are stored in the folder ML models.
+3. The pretrained models folder contain the pretrained ML codes in jupyter-notebooks for making the predictions of new cases.